 Like anything in the world, clarinets come in many price ranges.
 If you’re considering purchasing a clarinet, you may be wondering how much they cost.

-After all, if you’re getting a clarinet for your third-grader’s first year in band, you don’t want to spend thousands on it.
-And if you’re playing with the Boston Pops, you want quality, and you’re willing to spend some money to get the right one.
+After all, if you’re getting a clarinet for your third-grader’s first year in a band, you wouldn’t want to spend thousands on it.
+And if you’re playing with the Boston Pops, you’ll want quality and might be willing to spend more to get the right one.

 In this blog post, we’ll take a look at the different factors that affect the price of a clarinet and how much you should spend depending on whether you’re a beginner just starting out or a pro looking to upgrade.
-So, if you’re curious about how much a clarinet costs, read on!
+Read on!

-The price of a clarinet can vary depending on the type and quality of the instrument.
-But, to give you a rough idea:
+The price of a clarinet can vary depending on the type and quality of the instrument, but the following will give you a rough idea:

 - Beginner clarinets can start as low as $200 and go up to $1,000.